cpraveen/numpde/vte2d/README.md

 # Lid driven cavity using Vorticity-Stream function formulation

+> There is also a Chapel version of this which is more sophisticated.

 ## Stream function solver

 Set the grid size and test the stream function solver